TechwithAmee1/ALEXA-QUEEN-BOT/TERMS_OF_USAGE.md

 ## Entire Agreement

-These Terms constitute the entire agreement between you and **ZENOI** regarding the use of the Service, superseding any prior agreements between you and **ZENOI** relating to your use of the Service.
+These Terms constitute the entire agreement between you and **CYBERXKID** regarding the use of the Service, superseding any prior agreements between you and **CYBERXKID** relating to your use of the Service.

 ## Feedback

-Please let us know what you think of the Service, these Terms and, in general, **GARFIELD v6.0**.
-When you provide us with any feedback, comments or suggestions about the Service, these Terms and, in general, **GARFIELD v6.0**, you irrevocably assign to us all of your right, title and interest in and to your feedback, comments and suggestions.
+Please let us know what you think of the Service, these Terms and, in general, **ALEXA**.
+When you provide us with any feedback, comments or suggestions about the Service, these Terms and, in general, **ALEXA**, you irrevocably assign to us all of your right, title and interest in and to your feedback, comments and suggestions.

 ## Questions & Contact Information

-Questions or comments about the Service may be directed to us at the email address **Tharindunayanthaliyanage@gmail.com** or reach me via telegram **t.me/Zenoixnoize**.
+Questions or comments about the Service may be directed to us at the email address **amdablack63@gmail.com** or reach me via telegram **t.me/CYBERXKID**.